alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 In fact we started with something similar to what we are going to see, and built from there.

-This companion post should wet your appetite, and help you make the most of the talk.
+If you are attending FullStack London this companion post should whet your appetite, and help you make the most of the talk.
+And if you could not attend you will get an overview of the main ideas.

 ### Requirements